making a Planning Objection

 • Local policies: Cheshire East Council has specific policies aimed at protecting these specific landscape types and any development absolutely contradicts these policies

 • Carbon impact: Peat plays a valuable role in carbon absorption, thus supporting the council’s own carbon neutral plans.
-We are in a climate emergency: peatlands must be removed from the Local Plan as a matter of urgency
+We are in a climate emergency: peatlands must be protected as a matter of urgency

 • Biodiversity: The site is home to rare and uncommon species of birds, wildlife including bats, badgers and foxes, and a rich habitat of plantlife.